devblackops/watchmen/docs/functions/Help-Email.md

 'Notifies' block will throw an error.

 The 'Subject' and Message' fields inside the hashtable for this function support string interpolation.
-The following keywords can be placed inside the Subject or Message strings using the convention #{keyword} (case sensistive, so stick with camelCase).
+The following keywords can be placed inside the Subject or Message strings using the convention #{keyword} (case sensitive, so stick with camelCase).
 When the Email notifier is executed these placeholders will be replaced with values from the test result:

 computername     - Computer name test was executed on